ThePatShea/fun-stuff-to-do-aggregator/README.md

 ---

+#### See the Web App
+This web app is no longer online, but you can still view an [image](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/62957/pictures/1435029055/original.png) of it.
+This is a mockup, but a screenshot would look identical, because I'm awesome at front end.

+---

 #### Disclaimers
 1. I made most of my commits on this repo using another Github account called "campus-bubble".
 This was the account I used back when I was still working with my old company.
 If you'd like to verify this, please contact Campus Bubble's Chief of Product, Giovanni Hobbins: giovanni@campusbubble.com